04 - Cassandra

 Where:

-• rpc_address is the address on which Cassandra listens to the client calls like CQL queries.
+• rpc_address is the address on which Cassandra listens for calls from clients, e.g. CQL queries.

 • listen_address is the address on which Cassandra listens to the other Cassandra nodes in the cluster.